EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 ## Overview

-The ARD hosted by the EIDF is indexed and searchable on the EIDF Data Catalogue which makes it available to your community and other interested parties world wide.
+The ARD hosted by the EIDF is indexed and searchable on the EIDF Data Catalogue, a CKAN instance, which makes your data discoverable and available, using S3 links, to your community as well as other world-wide interested parties world.
 The ARD is also available to EIDF Data Science Cloud users.

 In the following, a dataset is a collection of data resources (e.g. files), together with a description and other information about the data (i.e. metadata).